Quantum Capsule Networks

 The routing-by-agreement algorithm is executed by dynamically updating the routing coefficients $r_{ij}$ with the geometric agreement (such as dot product) $\mathbf{u}_{j|i}^{l+1} \cdot \mathbf{v}_j^{l+1}$.
 Here, $r_{ij}$ reflects the probability that the lower-level capsule is assigned to the higher-level one.
-After a few iterations, lower-level capsules with strong agreements will dominate the contribution to the $\mathbf{v}^{l+1}_j$ capsule (see the Supplementary Information).
-The classification result can be deduced from the norm of the output capsule vector (activation probability).
+After a few iterations, lower-level capsules with strong agreements will dominate the contribution to the $\mathbf{v}^{l+1}_j$ capsule.
+The classification result can be deduced from the norm of the output capsule vector (activation probability). {We present the explicit expression of the $\texttt{squash}$ function and the routing details in Appendix~\ref{sec:Appx_CapsNets} }.
 By virtue of this algorithm, CapsNets can not only extract information from lower-level capsules, but also preserve their geometric relationships \cite{Sabour2017Dynamic}.
 As a result, CapsNets can address the so-called Picasso problem in image recognition, e.g., an image with an upside-down position of nose and mouth will not be recognized as a human face in CapsNets.
 In contrast, CNNs will still classify such an image as a human face, as the max-pooling method generally neglects the spatial relationship between entities \cite{Patrick2019Capsule}.